codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

-The ``$options`` parameter is an associative array with one element, whose key is either ``'except'`` or ``'only'``, and which has as its value an array of fieldnames of interest.:
+The ``$options`` parameter is an associative array with one element, whose key is either ``'except'`` or ``'only'``, and which has as its value an array of fieldnames of interest:

 .. literalinclude:: model/037.php
    :lines: 2-